jhall270/cs373-writeups/final/finalwriteup.md

 ![alt text](./unity1.png "unity1")

 The Unity challenge gave me a text file with several encoded strings inside.
-I needed to find an encoded flage token inside this file.
+I needed to find an encoded flag token inside this file.

 This was my first challenge and I before I began, I set up an environment for my Hack the Box work.
 I created a Kali Linux VM that I ran on my windows laptop in Hyper-V because this seemed to be recommended in the HTB forums and it came with a number of security tools built-in.